Anna Delvey's Experiences in ICE Detention are Normal—That's the Problem

 The wildest part: No one in ICE detention is serving time for a crime.
 The primary reason that ICE detentions exist is to ensure people go to their court dates.
 However, the vast majority of immigrants don’t need to be jailed to do this.
 In fact, 80% of all non-detained immigrants attend their hearings, according to the non-partisan data collection agency TRAC.
 This number shoots up to 99% when people have attorneys representing them in their cases.

-This is because Sorokin’s experience in an ICE detention center, and those she has witnessed of others inside the upstate New York facility, are common across the country.
-Sorokin’s story is only unusual in the kinds of privilege she has been afforded—tens of thousands of others, predominantly impoverished immigrants of color, face the awful and dehumanizing conditions of immigration detention without the benefit of a national platform to call attention to their plight.
+This is because Sorokin’s experience in an ICE detention centre, and those she has witnessed of others inside the upstate New York facility, are common across the country.
+Sorokin’s story is only unusual in the kinds of privilege she has been afforded—tens of thousands of others, predominantly impoverished immigrants of colour, face the awful and dehumanising conditions of immigration detention without the benefit of a national platform to call attention to their plight.